Soft White Hamburger Buns

 How to Make Soft White Hamburger Buns

-soft white hamburger buns on a cooling rack on a white marble counter.
+soft white hamburger bun sliced in half on a plate on a marble counter.

 What to Serve with Soft White Hamburger Buns